 Redundant?
 Yes.
 Effective in emergencies?
 Very much so.

 If you choose to have VPS backups stored locally and remotely by your host provider, using tools like Secure File Transfer Protocol to keep remote copies at another location gives you that much more redundancy.”

-Many times, we don’t think about the unforeseen until it happens.
+Many times, we don’t think about the unforeseen data disaster until it happens.
 While most managed hosting providers have built-in security measures to help curb data loss for backup solutions, taking your data into your own hands is never ill-advised.